 It goes without saying that sins of omission are often fueled by silence.
 Silence has enabled racism, sexism and the cruelest abuse this world has ever seen.

 we become silent about things that matter.

 -Martin Luther King, Jr.

 A few years ago, I choose to tell the truth rather than be silent.
 I felt it was the only way to be just and the court record still states the truth I gave.
 It also reveals the truth about me–that I wished no harm on anyone involved.
-Because I chose to tell the truth, I’ve been scolded and ignored.
-I’m not sure which is worse someone trying to shame me for something I know was right or someone so angry they can’t even eat a meal with me without seething in anger.
-Or the silence.
+Because I chose to tell the truth, I’ve been yelled at in the Spaghetti Factory parking lot and ignored.
+When I chose to walk away from the verbal and emotional abuse, I was shunned.
+I’m not sure which is worse–the shaming or the shunning.